brikis98/yevgeniy-brikman-homepage/_posts/2021-03-11-the-founders-dilemmas.md

 Some of the key factors to consider when allocating equity to each founder:

 - **IP**: Is this founder contributing IP they already have?
 How much of the IP of this company will this founder create in the future?
 - **Time**: How much time has this founder already invested into the startup?
-How much time will they spend going forward (e.g., part time vs full time)?
+How much time will they spend going forward (e.g., part-time vs full time)?
 - **Skills**: What skills does this founder bring to the team?
 Are these skills unique amongst the team?
 How critical are these skills to the success of the startup?
 Is there any other way to get these skills (e.g., outsourcing)?
 - **Networks**: What sort of network does this founder bring to the startup?
 Could they bring in a ton of great employees?
 Investors?
 Customers?
 - **Cash**: Will this founder be funding this company?